best-esims-japan

 • Discount code NOMADWISE for 10% off your first purchase

-Holafly: Best for day-based plans and unlimited data
+Holafly: Best for unlimited data and day-based plans

 Holafly works well for travelers who prefer unlimited data and flexible durations.
 Instead of fixed packages, you choose exactly how many days you need, from short getaways to longer stays.